 If you give us a proxy, you can revoke it at any time before it is used.
-To revoke it, you may file a written notice revoking it with the Secretary of the Company, execute a proxy card with a later date or attend the Annual Meeting and vote in person.
+To revoke it, you may file a written notice revoking it with the Secretary of the Company, execute a proxy with a later date or attend the Annual Meeting and vote in person.

-You may vote at the Annual Meeting only shares of the Company's common stock, no par value per share (the "Common Stock"), that you owned of record on January 13, 2017.
-There were 734,183 shares of Common Stock outstanding on that date.
-A majority, or 367,092 of those shares will constitute a quorum for the transaction of business at the Annual Meeting.
+You may vote at the Annual Meeting only shares of the Company's common stock, \$.10 par value per share (the "Common Stock"), that you owned of record on January 13, 2017.
+There were 1,241,810 shares of Common Stock outstanding on that date.
+A majority, or 620,906 shares will constitute a quorum for the transaction of business at the Annual Meeting.
 Each share is entitled to one vote on each matter to be presented at the Annual Meeting.
-Unless cumulative voting is elected as described under "Election of Directors" below, the affirmative vote of the holders of the majority of the shares of the Common stock present or represented at the Annual Meeting and entitled to vote is required to elect directors, to ratify the selection of the Company's independent registered public accounting firm, to approve the non-binding resolution on the compensation of our named executive officers, and to ratify or approve the other proposals being voted on at this time.
+The affirmative vote of the holders of the majority of the shares of the Company's stock present or represented at the Annual Meeting and entitled to vote is required to elect directors, to ratify the selection of the Company's independent registered public accounting firm, to approve the non-binding resolution on the compensation of our named executive officers, and ratify or approve the other proposals being voted on at this time.
 The non-binding advisory vote as to the frequency (every one, two or three years) with which the non-binding shareholder vote regarding the approval of the compensation of our named executive officers should be conducted will require you to choose between a frequency of every one, two or three years or to abstain from voting on that proposal.
-Note that shareholders are not voting to approve or disapprove the recommendation of the Board of Directors with respect to this proposal.
-Because your vote is advisory, it will not be binding on us or the Board of Directors.
+Note that shareholders are not voting to approve or disapprove the recommendation of the Board of Directors.
 However, the Board of Directors will review the voting results and take them into consideration when making future decisions regarding the frequency of the advisory vote on executive compensation.